 I never really knew what I wanted to do when I grew up.
-At the age of five, I was enthralled by the miracle of childbirth and briefly toyed with the idea of following my parents into the medical profession, telling everyone I knew that I wanted to be a “Baby Doctor”.
+At the age of five, I was awed by the miracle of childbirth and briefly toyed with the idea of following my parents into the medical profession, telling everyone I wanted to be a “Baby Doctor”.
 By the age of eight, I thought I could also be a Lollypop Lady on the side.
-By the age of sixteen, I had dropped all notion of being a doctor and I wanted to do something “businessey”.
+By the age of sixteen, I had dropped all notion of being a doctor.
+I wanted to do something “businessey”.
 What that meant exactly, I had no idea.
 I went on to study Land Economy at Newnham College, Cambridge.
 Although I’d never heard of the subject, my careers teacher — to whom I’ll ever be grateful — said it would be worth considering given its breadth and the fact I had little idea of what I wanted to do.
 During my three years at university, the ultimate career choice continued to elude me.
 I thought I could be a lawyer, but pouring over the minutiae of semantics and never-ending sentences didn’t exactly get me excited; nor did accountancy for that matter.

 When I graduated, I joined an investment bank without a clue as to what a bond or commodity or a stock really was.
 I remember my first day, feeling a fraud amongst the go-getters who had the latest exchange rates and stock prices on the tip of their tongues.
 I didn’t think I’d last the distance.
 By some miracle I lasted eleven years.

 Priorities changed.
 I got married, had a family and I left the City.
 I had always loved reading and for some time I’d thought about the idea of writing a book.
 So that’s what I did — with a little bit of help from Faber Academy.